- A PhD is the highest globally recognized postgraduate degree that higher education institutions can award.

 For your thesis to be successful, it needs to adequately defend your argument and provide a unique or increased insight into your field that was not previously available.

 Stage 4: Attending the Viva

-A viva voce, most commonly referred to as just a ‘viva‘, is an interview style examination where the PhD student is required to engage in critical appraisal of their work and defend their thesis against at least two examiners.
+A viva voce, most commonly referred to as just a ‘viva‘, is an interview-style examination where the PhD student is required to engage in a critical appraisal of their work and defend their thesis against at least two examiners.
 The examiners will ask questions to check the PhD student has an in-depth understanding of the ideas and theories proposed in their thesis.

-The viva is one the final steps in achieving a PhD, and typically lasts at least two hours but this duration can vary greatly depending on the examiners, the university and the PhD project itself.
+The viva is one of the final steps in achieving a PhD, and typically lasts at least two hours, but this duration can vary depending on the examiners, the university and the PhD project itself.

 Note: A viva is a mandatory process required for all PhDs.
 The exception to this is where a PhD is being obtained through publication as opposed to through the more traditional route of studying.

-Fail – No award given (very uncommon) – typically reserved for cases of plagiarism
+- Fail – No award is given (very uncommon) – typically reserved for cases of plagiarism.

 IMPORTANT: What is required of a PhD student to earn their degree will vary depending on the country that they’re studying in.
 For example, in Finland students must have published at least three peer-reviewed journal articles before they can be awarded a PhD, whilst in the UK there is no requirement to publish (although most students do at least submit a paper for review).
 Regardless of the requirement or not of publishing papers, it is expected that the quality of the novel research in a thesis will be at the level necessary to stand up to peer-review.

 A PhD is the highest globally recognised postgraduate degree that higher education institutions can award.
 The degree, which is awarded to candidates who demonstrate original and extensive research in a particular field of study, is not only invaluable in itself, but sets you up with invaluable skills and traits.